 Menke's disease is a very uncommon inborm error of metabolism.
 In these patient's small metaphyseal hooks can be seen that resemble corner fractures.

 In these children the form of the metaphysis is irregular resembling an old corner fracture.
+However, vertebral anomalies are also present.

-This is a rare disease of unknown etiology.
+a rare disease of unknown aetiology.

 These children have extreme periosteal reactions.
+This can lead to the erroneous diagnosis of healing fractures.